 Why is DRS contacting me?

 In short, DRS agents are contacting you because they want you to settle an old debt.
-If you have a medical bill, student loan, or any other type of debt that you couldn't pay, the original creditor will hire DRS to chase you for repayment so that they don’t have to waste any more resources.
-DRS has no qualms about harassing you until you make a payment.
+If you have a medical bill, student loan or any other type of debt that you didn’t pay, the original creditor will hire DRS to chase you for repayment so that they don’t have to waste any more of their own resources.
+For each payment you make to DRS, your original creditor gets a portion and DRS takes a portion of the amount you pay.
+That’s how the company makes money.
+If you don’t make payments, DRS doesn’t get paid.
+So it’s no wonder that DRS has no qualms about harassing you until you make a payment.
 Even then, the account may not disappear from your credit history and can harm your chances of getting a loan for years to come.

-You may find the same debt shows up twice on your credit report: one account for the original creditor and another for DRS — sometimes appearing as Dynamic Recovery Services.
-This problem won’t go away on its own, and you can save yourself the frustration and anxiety by dealing with it as soon as possible.
+You may find the same debt shows up twice on your credit report: one account for the original creditor and another for DRS — sometimes appearing as Dynamic Recovery Solutions.
+This problem won’t go away on its own, and you can reduce frustration and anxiety by dealing with it as soon as possible.

 How to remove DRS from your credit report